 Bees have evolved to become the perfect pollinators, honey producers

-Their history is nothing short of amazing, having evolved over millions of years into the perfectly-adapted flyers who gather pollen, thereby fertilizing most of our plants on Earth, meanwhile making honey for their and our delectation.
+Their history is nothing short of amazing, having evolved over millions of years into the perfectly-adapted flyers who gather pollen, thereby fertilizing most of our plants on Earth while making honey for their and our delectation.

 Bees diverged from wasps approximately 120 million years ago, when there was a great spike in the number of flowering plants across the world.
 The new diversity in such plants combined with a change in the behavior of bees in that they began feeding pollen, rather than insects, to their larvae.
 All this made possible the evolutionary changes that led to the creation of the 20,000 bee species that exist today on the globe.